LZX-999/TryHackMeWriteups/lookup/readme.md

 ![screenshot](images/scan.png)

-When I entered the wrong credentials, it redirect us to a screen saying wrong username and password.
+When I entered the wrong credentials, it redirect us to a screen saying wrong username or password.
 When I tried admin:admin, I noticed that wrong username is not shown which means that if correct username was inputted but with wrong password, only wrong password will show up

 ![screenshot](images/userandpass.png)